awkward-py/IOT/README.md

 What makes the Raspberry Pi unique is its affordability and versatility.
 It's designed to be an open platform, meaning people can use it for a variety of purposes.
 Whether you want to learn programming, build your own projects, or create simple computer applications, the Raspberry Pi provides a user-friendly environment for experimentation and exploration.

 Many enthusiasts and hobbyists use Raspberry Pi to build projects such as home automation systems, media centers, retro gaming consoles, and even robots.
 It's a great tool for understanding the basics of computing and coding in a hands-on and engaging way.

+## Bluegiga APX4 protocol

+The Bluegiga APX4 protocol is a compact system-on-module supporting both Wi-Fi (802.11 b/g/n) and Bluetooth 4.0 (BLE).
+It features a 450MHz ARM9 processor from Freescale's i.MX28 family, runs on an embedded Linux OS (Yocto ProjectTM), and is designed for small form factor, low power applications.
+The module integrates processing, memory, and wireless communication components, making it suitable for various applications with space and power constraints.